Our Essential Services

 Permit C is issued after five years of continuous living in Switzerland to:

-In addition to the continuous, permanent residence visa requirements also involve proof of integration into Swiss culture.
+In addition, permanent residence visa requirements also involve proof of integration into Swiss culture.
 This includes proven knowledge of Swiss laws and traditions, and a proficiency in the national language.
 You must contact your specific cantonal authority to acquire a permanent resident application.

 Fees for Swiss permanent residence vary by canton, but the overall cost should be somewhere between 1,000–5,000 CHF (1,000–5,030 USD).